 For more information, a location map and GPS file please visit Trails WA.

-Please do not copy GPX files or content from this site to AllTrails or any other platform.
-This is a free community initiative—your respect helps keep it that way.
+Please don’t copy GPX files or content from this site to AllTrails or other platforms.
+Each trail has been personally mapped, documented, and refined to support Australia’s bushwalking and hiking community.
+While some details come from land managers, every listing reflects significant personal effort.
+This is a free, community-driven initiative—your respect helps keep it that way.

 Getting there

-Getting to the trailhead in Albany.
+Getting to the trailhead: Albany.

 Albany wind farm is 12km from Albany and 428 km (4 hours 43 min) south east of Perth